 |Official Road Name:||Cow Creek Road|

 This is a very fun day trip close to Phoenix that explores the historical mining areas north of Lake Pleasant in the foothills of the Bradshaw Mountains.
-In the late 1880's many adventurous souls braved the brutal conditions and fierce Apache indians to find their fortune in this remote and rocky landscape.
+The trail is an offshoot of the main back way to Crown King trail, where there are many other side trails that can be explored.
 This trail takes you to the China Dam that was built in the late 1880's for hydraulic mining operations on Humbug Creek and then continues on to an old mining homestead deep in the mountains on Tule Creek.
-The trail is an offshoot of the main back way to Crown King trail and there are many other side trails that can be explored north of Lake Pleasant but bring a map and GPS since it is very easy to get lost and road conditions can change frequently due to weather.
+Be sure to know your route since it is very easy to get lost and road conditions can change frequently due to weather.

 The trail begins at the intersection of Cow Creek Road and N. Castle Hot Springs Road.
 Turn right at the sign marking Cow Creek Road, this road also will lead you north to the back way to Crown King trail.
 There is a small area for staging right at the intersection.

 From the trail head continue north to this large staging area that is usually full with folks preparing for travel to Crown King or exploring the many trails north of Lake Pleasant.

 Continue north on Cow Creek road another mile to a road intersection heading east at a hill to your right.
 At this intersection you will turn right, left will take you on the main trail for the back way to Crown King.
 The road to the right has two options, right side is easier, left side is steeper and more technical, but the roads merge again after the hill so either branch will take you to the same place.

 Continue north to mile marker 3.08 to an interaction of several trails on top of a hill.
 You will take the left most path continuing in a northern direction.